MichaelCurrin/daylio-csv-parser/docs/usage.md

 # Usage Instructions

-If you have followed the [installation] instructions and have _Daylio_'s Premium mode activiated, you may continue with the usage instructions here.
+If you have followed the [Installation Instructions](installation.md) and have Daylio's Premium mode activated, you may continue with the usage instructions here.

 The main aim of this project is to expand make the Daylio export CSV easier to use, by transforming the data.
 In particular, the _activities_ column is split out and this application has been set to work on any number activities.
-Though, the moods for note are related to 5.
-TODO: Convert the defaults.
+Though, the moods for now are restricted to 5.
+TODO: Show the defaults.

-# 1. Create the data
+## 1. Create the data

 First, create a `daylio_export.csv` file on your mobile device.